Wilhansen/PHOBDDIP/doc.md

 * `time_generated` — time the Ack message is generated.

 ### Unencrypted Messages
-These messages have payloads that are unencrypted but signed.
-The nonce, mac, and reserved entries in the payload header form the message signature.
+These messages have payloads that are unencrypted but signed using `crypto_sign*`.
+The `nonce`, `mac`, and `reserved` entries in the payload header form the message signature.

 #### [`10`] Crypto Error
 Sent whenever there's a cryptography-related error that occurred, usually due to wrong keys or tampering of data.